-Students must complete 95 days of Supervised Professional Experience, 20 days of an internship and 30 hours of Wider Field Experience.
+Students must complete 95 days of Supervised Professional Experience, 15 days of an internship and 75 hours of Wider Field Experience.
 You must obtain a Blue Card (or link your existing Blue Card to USC) prior to commencing SPE.
 You can submit a free application for a Blue Card through the School of Education.
-Submit your Blue Card applications at least 12 weeks prior to your SPE start date.
+Submit your Blue Card applications during Orientation Week of the semester you commence.

-Early Childhood teacher, primary school teacher, Early Childhood centre leader/director, private tutor, education consultant, youth support worker, overseas teacher, children's advocate.
+Early Childhood teacher, primary school teacher, Early Childhood centre leader/director, tutor, education consultant, youth support, children's advocate.

 Early Childhood Australia.